ronaldbosma/memoryfeed/docs/build-and-release/azure-devops-unregister-agent-from-enviroment.md

-# Unregister agent from Azure Devops environment
+# Azure DevOps - Unregister agent from environment

 Here's some code to automatically unregister all agents on a server from the correspondending Azure DevOps environment.
 See the end of the article on how to call this code with Azure CLI from e.g. a YAML pipeline.